-Top 10 Best Last Minute Christmas Gifts for Packers Fans
+9 Best Gifts for Packers Fans: Your Easy Buying Guide (2018)

 Made of 100 percent recycled polyester, the jersey features stitched tackle twill for Rodgers’s name and No. 12, embroidered accents, a tagless collar, a metallic-effect NFL shield at the collar, and Chainmaille Mesh Grill at the front neck and back seam lines.

-Already have a Rodgers jersey or looking for women’s and youth sizes?
-Browse the entire jersey collection in the official Packerss team store at FansEdge.
+Already have a Rodgers jersey or looking for women’s and youth sizes as gifts?
+Browse the entire jersey collection in the official Packers team store at FansEdge.

 We know how serious Packers fans take their pre-game parties, so be the star of the tailgate with the Cook & Carry Slow Cooker by Crock-Pot.
 It has a 6-quart capacity so you can be sure nobody will go hungry at the next game get-together.
 The cooker is adorned with Green Bay’s unmistakable Packers logo in team colors.